shashikumarchatharaju/digital-core/README.md

 # digital-core
 digital-core
-This is a Master branch Copy
+This is a dev branch Copy